What we do

 Our Purpose, Vision, Values & Strategy

-To enable freedom from domestic violence and abuse for people and animals.
+To enable freedom from domestic abuse for people and animals.

-We offer victims/survivors of domestic violence and abuse a pet fostering service to remove a significant barrier which prevents many victims/survivors from leaving.
-We empower victims/survivors to access the vital safety and support they need before being reunited with their much-loved pets.
-We believe that animals are an important part of victims/survivors’ coping strategies.
-We are working to reduce loneliness and isolation by enabling people to recover from trauma with the help of animal companionship and the therapeutic benefits this brings to people.
+We offer victims-survivors of domestic abuse an animal fostering service to remove a significant barrier which prevents many victims-survivors from leaving.
+We empower victims-survivors to access the vital safety and support they need before being reunited with their much-loved animals.
+We believe that animals are an important part of victims-survivors’ coping strategies and that the reciprocal bond between victim-survivors and animals aids recovery from trauma.
+We also work to reduce loneliness and isolation and improve the wellbeing of victim-survivors and volunteers in the community

 Refuge4Pets determination in achieving its objectives are derived from its values of: